mojaloop/iac-aws-bootstrap/examples/acme/README.md

 After you finish modifying the settings in main.tf you will need to run the following commands:

+1. export AWS_PROFILE=profilename
-1. terraform init --backend-config=backend.hcl
+2. terraform init --backend-config=backend.hcl
-2. terraform apply -var-file=backend.hcl
+3. terraform apply -var-file=backend.hcl
-3. cd post-config
+4. cd post-config
-4. terraform init --backend-config=../backend.hcl
+5. terraform init --backend-config=../backend.hcl
-5. terraform apply -var-file=../backend.hcl
+6. terraform apply -var-file=../backend.hcl

 Now you can log in to gitlab.tenancy.domain using root and the result of running this command from the main directory: